Project 1 · MOAR

 The SIEM doesn't have to die in the migration.

 A common transition pattern: keep Splunk Search Head plus Enterprise Security for the SOC analyst experience; move historical retention and ad-hoc analytical workloads to Iceberg plus the chosen engine; federate.
 Splunk DB Connect is one bridge; native Iceberg integrations are emerging.
 Skill transition runs 6–18 months in parallel-run rather than a flag-day cutover.
-The regional bank case study walks through one shape this transition takes.
+The Standard Chartered self-managed-SIEM teardown walks through one shape this transition takes.

 Vendor swap-out is real, not a slogan.